-Below is a list of more in depth list of issues I help individuals and couples with, as well as the Wednesday night group I run.
+Below is a list of more in depth list of issues I help individuals and couples with.
 Please feel free to contact me for any more information you would like me to provide.

 - Anxiety, panic attacks